 How Much Cash Should You Carry for the Langtang Valley Trek?

 You must carry sufficient cash from Kathmandu for the entire trek.
-There are no ATMs beyond Kathmandu.
+There are no reliable ATM facilities beyond Kathmandu for Langtang trekkers.

 Langtang vs Everest Base Camp Cost Comparison